Surgical Excellence Program

 In-Hospital Support

-What is Hernia Repair Surgery?
+What is Hernia Repair Surgery and Do You Really Need It?

 A hernia is a condition where an organ or tissue bulges through an opening or weakness in the muscle or tissue that contains it.
 The most common types of hernias are inguinal (groin), femoral (upper thigh), umbilical (belly button), and incisional (resulting from a previous surgical incision).
 Hernias can be caused by muscle weakness and strain, which can be due to factors such as aging, obesity, pregnancy, chronic coughing, or heavy lifting.
 The most common symptom of a hernia is a swelling or lump in the abdomen or groin area.
 Other symptoms may include pain or discomfort, especially when lifting or bending, a feeling of heaviness or pressure in the affected area, and a burning or aching sensation.
 In some cases, hernias may not cause any symptoms and may be discovered during a routine physical exam.
 Surgery is the only way to effectively treat a hernia.
 The goal of surgery is to repair the weakened muscle or tissue and to prevent the hernia from recurring.
 There are two main ways to perform hernia surgery: open surgery and laparoscopy.
 Recovery from hernia surgery usually takes about 6 weeks, and patients should avoid strenuous activities during this period.
 Pain and discomfort are common after surgery, but they can be managed with pain medication.